yegor256/datum/md/policy.md

 <a name="24" href="#24">§24</a>
 "Pause/Activate."
-To put Zerocrat on hold and make it completely inactive, say `pause`.
-To return it back to life say `pause off`.
+To put Zerocrat on hold and make a project completely inactive, say `pause`.
+To return the project back to life say `pause off`.

 <a name="25" href="#25">§25</a>
 "Destroy."